John Luttrell-Olmius, 3rd Earl of Carhampton

-Captain John Luttrell-Olmius, 3rd Earl of Carhampton (11 December 1739 – 19 March 1829), styled The Honourable John Luttrell between 1768 and 1787 and as The Honourable John Luttrell-Olmius between 1787 and 1829, was an Royal Navy officer and politician who sat in the House of Commons of Great Britain between 1774 and 1785.
+Captain John Luttrell-Olmius, 3rd Earl of Carhampton (11 December 1739 – 19 March 1829), styled The Honourable John Luttrell between 1768 and 1787 and as The Honourable John Luttrell-Olmius between 1787 and 1829, was a Royal Navy officer and politician who sat in the House of Commons of Great Britain between 1774 and 1785.

 Background

 Born John Luttrell, he was the second son of Simon Luttrell, 1st Earl of Carhampton by Judith Maria Lawes, daughter of Sir Nicholas Lawes, Governor of Jamaica.
 He was the grandson of Colonel Henry Luttrell and the brother of Henry Luttrell, 2nd Earl of Carhampton, James Luttrell, and Lady Anne Luttrell, Duchess of Cumberland and Strathearn.
 He was a member of the Irish branch of the ancient family of Luttrell and a descendant of Sir Geoffrey de Luterel, who established Luttrellstown Castle, County Dublin in the early 13th century.

 Naval and political career

 Luttrell was a captain in the Royal Navy but retired in 1789.
 He was returned to Parliament for Stockbridge in 1774, a seat he held until 1775, and again between 1780 and 1785.
 Between 1785 and 1826 he was a commissioner of HM Customs and Excise.
 He succeeded his elder brother to the earldom in 1821.
 This was an Irish peerage and did not entitle him to an automatic seat in the House of Lords.